TinaGrim/selenium-framework/README.md

    - Open the generated script and execute it to perform the automation.

 ### Example

-Here's an example of how to use the application:

 1. Enter "MyApp" in the "Name" field.
 2. Enter "example.com" in the "Browser" field.